Duxah/FreePCB-2/README.md

 [Start learning FreePcb-2](/How_to.md)

-The text of this site is a translation from another language using Google inc. ©2019-2020
+The text of this site is a translation from foreign language using Google inc. ©2019-2020